 All wood crafters own wood planers.
 Period.

-To get a professional touch to the wood projects, you need to trim your woods to fix them according to the design more precisely.
+To get a professional finish to your wood projects, you need to plain your wood to get the right visual and structural results.

-This perfection can be achieved through tools when you trim your wood.
+This finish can be achieved through tools when you trim and plane your wood.

-Wood Planer is one of the tools that help you resize your wooden boards.
-It sharpens your wood boards, makes their thickness aright, or flattens the surfaces to prepare the right material for your woodwork projects.
+The wood planer is one of the tools that helps you resize your wooden boards.
+It sharpens your wood boards, makes their thickness right, or flattens the surfaces to prepare the right material for your woodwork projects.

 You can call it a surface planer.

-Let me explain its usage a bit more so that you can define your needs more clearly before getting a one for you.
+Let me explain its usage a bit more so that you can define your needs more clearly before getting one for yourself.

-A wooden block with rough edges and thick surfaces can not serve you for your wood projects at all.
+A wooden block with rough edges and an uneven surface can not serve you for your wood projects at all.

-All you need to do is get a hand on a power wood planer to shape your most perfect construction blocks.
+All you need to do is get your hands on a power wood planer to shape perfect construction blocks for your project.

 Wood planers are available in different sizes and weights to accommodate the workspace and nature of work.

-Can you imagine the scraping of a butter block with a knife?
-Yes, the wood planer does the same with woodblocks.
+Imagine scraping butter off a butter block with a knife.
+In principle, that is similar to what a wood planer does with woodblocks.

 The types and jobs of wood planers vary.
 But most commonly, a planer can